INFOM126-Automated-Software-Engineering/2048-groupe-02/README.md

      docker pull simolin179/2048
      ```
    - Run the container and connect it to your system's X11 server for GUI rendering
+  > **Note**: For graphical applications like 2048, an X11 server is required to render the GUI.
+Ensure your host system is configured properly to support X11 forwarding.

 #### On Windows:
    - Install an X11 server like [VcXsrv](https://sourceforge.net/projects/vcxsrv/).